groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/features-overview.md

 ### Watermarking converted document

-You can [add a text or an image watermarks]({{< ref "conversion/net/developer-guide/advanced-usage/converting/common-conversion-options/add-watermark.md" >}}) to any page of converted document and choose its desired size, color and font size.
+You can [add a text or an image watermarks]({{< ref "conversion/net/developer-guide/advanced-usage/converting/common-conversion-options/add-watermark.md" >}}) to any page of converted document and choose its desired dimensions, color and font size.

+## Document information extraction

+GroupDocs.Conversion allows to obtain basic [information about source document]({{< ref "conversion/net/developer-guide/basic-usage/get-document-info.md" >}}) - file type, pages count etc. Dependent on source file type some format specific information can be extracted, for example:

+- CAD - list of layers and layouts in a CAD document;
+- Email – list of folders contained in an Outlook data file document;
+- PDF – information about document printing restrictions;
+- Project Management – project start and end dates.

 ## Load documents from different sources